Helping You to Maximize Your Academic Pursuits

 Organized Medicine seeks to train future health care providers in effective civic engagement, to promote medical student involvement in health policy, and to provide UCR SOM student representation at local, state, and national advocacy events.

-Orthopedic Surgery & Sports Medicine Interest Group
+Orthopedic Surgery Interest Group

 Pediatric Interest Group